zijunwei/RRSVM_pytorch/RRSVM/ReadMe.md

 ## README:

 ### structure:
-The python interface is in `RRSVM.py`, the c backend is implemented in `RRSVM_src`, currently only float is supported
+The python interface is in `RRSVM.py`, the c backend is implemented in `RRSVM_src` in which the cuda code is in `cuda` directory, currently only float is supported

 ### Compile